Nintendo Switch: Company To Make Presentations Over Two Days

 There are currently only a few games that have been confirmed for the Nintendo Switch, including Dragon Quest XI and the highly anticipated The Legend of Zelda: Breath of the Wild.
 However, we have yet to receive any official confirmation from Nintendo apart from what it showed in the Switch’s reveal trailer.
 The two upcoming presentations will change all that, as giving us an in-depth look at the first few games will play a large role in marketing the console to the audience.

-As there have not been any official announcements from Nintendo on the games lineup, a few supposed leaks have made their way online that seemed to reveal games for the Switch.
+As there have not been any official announcements from Nintendo on the games’ lineup, a few supposed leaks have made their way online that seemed to reveal games for the Switch.
 They turned out to be fake, as Daniel Vuckovic, with Australian Nintendo fan site Vooks, admitted that he hacked the EB Games Australia website to make it seem like Switch games were available for pre-order.
 It seemed to be legitimate enough, as Vuckovic used existing images to use as cover art for the supposed games.

 Earlier today I was REALLY bored.
 I made these, and use Webdev tools to put it onto EB Games’ site. pic.twitter.com/wqZkSeGB3U